skothari07/skothari07/README.md

 💻 &nbsp; I'm an experienced software engineer specializing in backend development with a strong focus on data and cloud technologies. \
 🎓&nbsp;I am currently enrolled in the Master of Science in Computer Science program at Northeastern University, Boston (Expected: May 2025) \
 💡 &nbsp;I am passionate about leveraging my expertise to drive innovation and excel in new challenges.
 With a proven track record in crafting efficient data-centric solutions, I am eager to contribute my skills to your team and deliver impactful results.\
-💬 &nbsp;Let's connect over a cup of coffee and collaborate on projects\
+💬 &nbsp;Let's connect over a cup of coffee and collaborate on projects. \

 ### 🛠 &nbsp;Tech Stack